razorpay/blade/packages/blade/src/components/Tooltip/_decisions/decisions.md

 Immediately shows tooltip on clicking on the icon for more info.

-Immediate tooltips only makes sense when the tooltip trigger doesn't do any extra action on clicking, for example imagine in that search icon button if an immediate tooltip is used the tooltip will never have a chance to show up since the screen changes and it opens a new dialog/page.
+Immediate tooltips makes sense when the tooltip trigger doesn't do any extra action on clicking, for example imagine in that search icon button if an immediate tooltip is used the tooltip will never have a chance to show up since the screen changes and it opens a new dialog/page.

-**A2:** We will go ahead with Immediate press, because long pressing to open tooltip will have behaviour discoverability issues.
-And we will have guidelines in design side about the tooltip UX on mobile so that designers use tooltips sparingly/accordingly based on usecases.

-**Q3: Auto dismissal:**
+**Auto dismissal:**

 Another UX we need to think about is,